5.7 Beginning the Process of Resolution of a Complaint

 Subject to the foregoing, the Reporting Party's wishes will be respected to the fullest extent possible in determining the appropriate course of action.

 - All complaints of harassment are to be filed with the Affirmative Action Officer as soon after the offending conduct as possible.
 Notwithstanding Title IX Sexual Harassment complaints by students, formal procedures will only be used with respect to complaints filed no more than two (2) years after the most recent conduct alleged to constitute harassment.
 The Affirmative Action Officer may grant a reasonable extension of any time period established in these guidelines, except where otherwise noted.

-- The University's two year time limit on the filing of claims of harassment for which formal procedures may be used is intended to encourage Complainant to come forward as soon as possible after the offending conduct and to protect responding parties against complaints that are too old to be effectively investigated.
+- The University's two year time limit on the filing of claims of harassment for which formal procedures may be used is intended to encourage Reporting Party to come forward as soon as possible after the offending conduct and to protect responding parties against complaints that are too old to be effectively investigated.
 Further, delay may make addressing the harassment difficult as witnesses may no longer be able to recall events, witnesses may have gone on to other programs or employment, corroborating evidence may not be available, and/or intervening events may have occurred.

 - Although a complaint that is filed after the two year time period cannot be pursued under the formal procedures, informal procedures may be used at any time.
 Additionally, if sufficient evidence is available, disciplinary action under other judicial processes may be available to address the improper behavior.